Soil & Sites

 The most favorable conditions for viticulture in Germany are the south- or southwest-facing slopes of protected valleys, e.g. along the Rhine and its tributaries as well as the valleys of the Elbe, Saale and Unstrut rivers.
 The exposure to sunlight is more intense on slopes than in flat sites and slopes with a southern exposure also profit from longer periods of sunshine.

-Germany's total vineyard area is divided into a number of geographical units, large and small, to distinguish between the two fundamental quality categories of wine that exist within the European Union: Tafelwein (table wine) and Qualitätswein (quality wine).
-There are five broad table wine regions, further divided into eight subregions for simple table wine and 19 areas for the more distinctive table wine called Landwein.
-The largest geograhical unit for German quality wine is one of the 13 specified wine-growing regions, subdivided into smaller appellations, e.g. Bereich (district), Grosslage (collective vineyard site) and Einzellage (individual vineyard site).
-Over the years, several of the Grosslage names have become so well known that they virtually function as brands, particularly in the German supermarket trade and in export markets.
+Germany's total vineyard area is divided into a number of geographical units, large and small, to distinguish between the two fundamental quality categories of wine that exist within the European Union: Deutscher Wein (former "Tafelwein") and Qualitätswein (quality wine).
+There are five broad Deutscher Wein regions, further divided into eight subregions for simple Deutscher Wein and 19 areas for the more distinctive wine called Deutscher Landwein.
+The largest geographical unit for German quality wine is one of the 13 specified wine-growing regions, subdivided into smaller appellations, e.g. Bereich (district), Großlage (collective vineyard site) and Einzellage (individual vineyard site).
+Over the years, several of the Großlage names have become so well known that they virtually function as brands, particularly in the German supermarket trade and in export markets.
 Usually, Germany's top-quality wines bear the name of an Einzellage.
 Unlike in France, however, there is no officially recognized vineyard classification in Germany.